BryannYeap/Bus-Timing-API-Endpoints/README.md

 Params: None

-Response: Provides a link that navigates client to the API Endpoint Documentaiton
+Response: Provides a link that navigates client to the API Endpoint Documentation

 ### BusStop